🏡Granny Annexe in the Garden – Do I Need Planning Permission in 2025

 📜 Do You Need Planning Permission in 2025?

-In most cases: yes, especially if:
+In most cases, yes, especially if:

 - The annexe is intended for independent living (i.e., sleeping, cooking, and washing)

-- It includes a bathroom or kitchen
+- It includes a bathroom or a kitchen

 - It will be occupied full-time (by anyone other than guests or your household)